mesalock-linux/mesapy/README.md

 MesaPy enhances PyPy in security.
 Compared to CPython (as known as Python), MesaPy provides a comprehensive security protection.
 Following figure illustrates MesaPy's design and implementation.
-Blocks highlighted in read means unsafe components, while blue blocks represent safe components.
+Blocks highlighted in red means unsafe components, while blue blocks represent safe components.
 MesaPy aims to protect Python runtime by our security hardening.